 Software configuration is just as simple.
 The included Windows-based configuration utility can be used locally or via LAN, and its great for creating a centralized archive of system information for the entire network.
 ATS configuration information is stored in nonvolatile RAM, so even after a complete power loss the system will immediately return to normal operation when power is restored.

 To ensure constant reliability, the ATS supports dual -48 VDC power inputs and each card slot is individually fused.You can design a system to meet your exact needs.
 And when your needs change, the ATS changes with them.

-It's 1:23 PM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 6:13 PM on Wednesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.